morpho-org/morpho-optimizers/README.md

 The second is necessary if contracts with different names share the same ABI.

+## Verification on Tenderly

+In your `env.local` file, put your tenderly private key.
+Then you can delpoy and directly verify contracts on your tenderly dashboard.

 ## External resources & documentation

 - [Solidity Prettier Plugin](https://github.com/prettier-solidity/prettier-plugin-solidity)